the-turing-way/the-turing-way/project_management/online-collaboration-cafe.md

 | | | | | | | | | |
 | | | | | | | | | |

-Please get in touch if you'd like to host/co-host one and we're happy to add an early (UK) session!

 #### Schedule for 2019